wlonk/arcadia/appendix/spells.rst

 A spell to enfeeble an enemy
 ----------------------------

+To cast this spell, you must have:

+-  A symbol of servitude or submission.
+-  A connection of some sort to the target.
+-  Something to connect the two.

+Consequences include:

+-  ...
+-  ...
+-  ...

+This spell is physically taxing.
+When you cast it, include the Bodily harm outcome.

 A spell to visit the dreams of another
 --------------------------------------

+To cast this spell, you must have:

+-  Something to send your mind and soul out of this realm.
+-  Something to protect you from the things that lurk between dreams.
+-  Something to remind you that you are in the realm of dreams.

+Consequences include:

+-  ...
+-  ...
+-  ...

 A spell to command the loyalty of the land
 ------------------------------------------

+To cast this spell, you must have:

+-  A symbol of great authority.
+-  A claim to ancient privileges and rights.
+-  A way to identify what you wish of the land.

+Consequences include:

+-  ...
+-  ...
+-  ...

+This spell is very difficult to repeat; no modern magician has a *legitimate* claim to the loyalty of England itself.
+When you cast it, add this outcome:

+.. admonition:: Liar to the land

+   -  Ace through four: The land knows you are a fraud, and will never listen to your claims again.
+   -  Five through nine: The land suspects you.
+To cast this again, you must find wholly new components.
+   -  Ten through King: You pass, for now, as a legitimate claimant.

 A spell to throw magic back upon its source
 -------------------------------------------

+To cast this spell, you must have:

+-  Something reflective.
+-  Something encircling, to define the borders of the protection.
+-  Something to define the duration of the protection.

+Consequences include:

+-  When taking revenge, it is best to dig two graves.
+Their magic is returned but you are not above its reach - you suffer a smaller, lesser version of the spell.
+The Host will tell you how.
+-  The magic, incensed by your denial, runs amok.
+It strikes someone nearby, or if no one is available, someone connected to you by deed, passion, or blood.
+-  The Erinyes take notice, and wreak terrible slaughter.
+Something you would not wish upon your worst enemy is inflicted upon the target of the spell, and if this punishment is unjust or unwarranted, they come for you next.
+If you can't come up with something fitting, assume the magic reflects upon the original caster with all three consequences activated at once, as though they played a 5 or below on their cast.

 A spell to see through magical deceptions
 -----------------------------------------

+To cast this spell, you must have:

+-  Something to carry the enchantment, that you can look through.
+-  Something that hates lies (bees are traditional).
+-  Something enduring and solid.

+Consequences include:

+-  The truth will not be contained - all can see through the illusion, and all know instinctively that it's your doing.
+Keep in mind that ugly truths and inconvenient breaches of fiction are often not met with the gratitude they deserve.
+-  Truth and lies entwine like snakes in amorous congress, and while you can see through the glamour, the rest of the world becomes a cypher, and you cannot tell truth from fiction until you break the spell.
+-  The spell works all too well, and while you see the truth, you also see many grim things you wish you could unsee.
+Bad omens, ill portents, and grisly insights.
+Take a condition until you rest.

 A spell to alert one of present danger
 --------------------------------------

+To cast this spell, you must have:

+-  Something to define the boundaries.
+-  Something to get your attention, in case of danger.
+-  Something to assume the form of a guardian.

+Consequences include:

+-  ...
+-  ...
+-  ...

 A spell to change into an animal
 --------------------------------

+To cast this spell, you must have:

+-  Something to appease the spirit of the animal you wish to become.
+-  Something to remind you what it is to be human, that you may not be lost in the animal's mind.
+-  Something to define the ending of the spell.

+Consequences include:

+-  ...
+-  ...
+-  ...

 A spell to assume the form of shadow
 ------------------------------------

+To cast this spell, you must have:

+-  Something beautiful, as a token of thanks to the dark that hides all secrets.
+-  Someplace dark to store and anchor your true body.
+-  Something sharp, to cut your shadow free.

+Consequences include:

+-  You return to your body, but your shadow has other ideas.
+Nobody knows why they are wont to wander, but everybody knows not to trust a person with no shadow.
+People will instinctively mistrust you until you are reunited.
+-  The night takes interest in you, and embraces you longer than you
+   want: people forget your actions as soon as they can.
+You cannot gain social tokens from your role until you betray someone else's secret.
+-  Your identity remain secret, if indeed you meant it to be, but your deeds while wrapped in shadow are unerringly discovered.